-Strategy Component Description Monitoring Performance Outcomes Monitor sub-tidal habitats (e.g., sponge gardens) including demersal fish and also inter-tidal saltmarsh at priority sensitive locations and one reference site to support the assessment of environmental impacts and recovery.
+Strategy Component Description Monitoring Performance Outcomes Monitor sub-tidal habitats (e.g., sponge gardens) including demersal fish and also intertidal saltmarsh at priority sensitive locations and one reference site to support the assessment of environmental impacts and recovery.
 This will be used to: Quantify the distribution, abundance and community composition of marine organisms in soft sediment and hard substrate environments.
-Quantify the level of exposure to affected communities. • Determine the impact and recovery of the hydrocarbon release on those habitats.
+Quantify the level of exposure to affected communities.
+Determine the impact and recovery of the hydrocarbon release on those habitats.
 Monitoring Performance Standards Measurement Criteria 1: Readiness to implement Sc4 program.
-1a: PI and MP to be sourced from large pool of resources under existing contracts (i.e., GHD).
-1b: PI has arrangement in place with vessel service provider.
-1c: PI has arrangement in place for specialised monitoring equipment (e.g., video / drop cameras, side-scan sonar).
-2: Reactive baseline monitoring and establishment of sub-tidal 2a: PI to consider outputs from Studies Op1 and Op2 to prioritise sensitive priority areas for the establishment of monitoring sites and gathering reactive monitoring data. benthic habitat monitoring sites 2b: MP to establish sites and to carry out survey at the five sensitive priority areas and one reference site: First Priority : Sponge habitat within one week of the hydrocarbon release. • Secondary Priority : Macro-algae sites within 2 weeks of the hydrocarbon release.
-Third Priority : Saltmarsh within 3 weeks of spill.
+1a : PI and MP to be sourced from large pool of resources under existing contracts (i.e., Stantec).
+1b : PI has arrangement in place with vessel service provider.
+1c : PI has arrangement in place for specialised monitoring equipment (e.g., video / drop cameras, side-scan sonar).
+2: Reactive baseline monitoring and establishment 2a : PI to consider outputs from Studies Op1 and Op2 to prioritise sensitive priority areas for the establishment of monitoring sites and gathering reactive monitoring data. of sub-tidal benthic habitat monitoring sites 2b : MP to establish sites and to carry out survey at the five sensitive priority areas and one reference site: First Priority: Sponge habitat within one week of the hydrocarbon release.
+Secondary Priority: Macro-algae sites within 2 weeks of the hydrocarbon release.
+Third Priority: Saltmarsh within 3 weeks of spill.
+MP store/archive field records, photos, video and other data.